 Universal Pictures, Platinum Dunes Productions and screenwriter James DeMonaco are currently in the midst of a copyright lawsuit based on the dystopian-thriller franchise “The Purge”.
 Recently, new developments from the plaintiff, Douglas Jordan-Benel, may show that emails provided in discovery by the defense were manipulated.
-Here, the digital forensic experts at Atlantic Data Forensics discuss the lawsuit, latest developments and key takeaways regarding digital forensics.
+Here, the digital forensic experts at Atlantic Data Forensics discuss the lawsuit, latest developments and key takeaways regarding computer forensics.

 An Overview of The Purge Lawsuit